abhijeetk/af-binder/doc/afb-bindings-writing.md

 ### Nature of a binding

 A binding is an independent piece of software.
 A binding is self contain and exposes application logic as sharable library.
-A binding is intended to be dynamically loaded by afb-daemon to expose application API.
+A binding is intended to be dynamically loaded by ***afb-daemon*** to expose application API.

-Technically, a binder binding does not reference and is not linked with any afb-daemon library.
+Technically, a binder binding does not reference and is not linked with any
+***afb-daemon*** library.

 ### Class of bindings

 Application binder supports two kinds of bindings: application bindings and service bindings.
-Technically both class of binding are equivalent are use the same coding convention.
+Technically both class of binding are equivalent and use the same coding convention.
 Only sharing mode and security context diverge.

 #### Application-bindings

 Application-bindings implements the glue in between application's UI and services.
 Every AGL application has a corresponding binder that typically activates one or many bindings to interface the application logic with lower platform services.
 When an application is started by the AGL application framework, a dedicate binder is started that loads/activates application binding(s).
 API expose by application-binding are executed within corresponding application security context.

 Application bindings generally handle a unique context for a unique client.
 As the application framework start a dedicated instance of afb_daemon for each AGL application, if a given binding is used within multiple application each of those application get a new and private instance of eventually "shared" binding.

 #### Service-bindings

 Service-bindings enable API activation within corresponding service security context and not within calling application context.
 Service-bindings are intended to run as a unique instance.
 Service-bindings can be shared in between multiple clients.

 Service-bindings can either be stateless or manage client context.
 When managing context each client get a private context.
 Sharing may either be global to the platform (ie: GPS service) or dedicated to a given user (ie: user preferences)

-### Live cycle of bindings within afb-daemon
+### Live cycle of bindings within ***afb-daemon***

-Application and service bindings are loaded and activated each time a new afb-daemon is started.
+Application and service bindings are loaded and activated each time a new
+***afb-daemon*** is started.

 At launch time, every loaded binding initialise itself.
-If a single binding initialisation fail corresponding instance of afb-daemon self aborts.
+If a single binding initialisation fails the corresponding instance of ***afb-daemon*** aborts.

-Conversely, when a binding initialisation succeeds, it should register its unique name as well as the list of verbs attached to the methods it exposes.
+Conversely, when a binding initialisation succeeds, it should register its unique name as well as the list of verbs (methods name from binder point of view) attached to the methods it exposes.

-When initialised, on request from application clients to the right API/verb, binding methods are activated by the afb-daemon attached to the application or service.
+When initialised, on request from application clients to the right API/verbs binding methods are activated by the ***afb-daemon*** attached to the application or service.

-At exit time, no special action is enforced by afb-daemon.
+At exit time, no special action is enforced by ***afb-daemon***.
 When a specific actions is required at afb-daemon stop, developers should use 'atexit/on_exit' during binding initialisation sequence to register a custom exit function.

-### Binding Contend
+### Binding Content

-Afb-daemon's binding register two classes of objects: names and functions.
+Afb-daemon's bindings register two classes of objects: names and functions.

 Bindings declare categories of names:
- - A unique binding name to access all API expose by this binding,
+ - A unique binding name to access all API exposed by this binding,
  - One name for each methods/verbs provided by this binding.

 Bindings declare two categories of functions:
- - function use for the initialisation
+ - function used for initialisation
- - functions implementing exposed API methods
+ - functions implementing the exposed API methods

 Afb-daemon parses URI requests to extract the API(binding name) and the VERB(method to activate).
 As an example, URI **foo/bar** translates to binding named **foo** and method named **bar**.
-To serve such a request, afb-daemon looks for an active binding named **foo** and then within this binding for a method named **bar**.
-When find afb-daemon calls corresponding method with attached parameter if any.
+To serve such a request,
+***afb-daemon*** looks for an active binding named **foo** and then within this binding for a method named **bar**.
+When found ***afb-daemon*** calls the corresponding method with an attached parameter if any.

-Afb-daemon ignores letter case when parsing URI.
+Afb-daemon is case-insensitive when parsing URI.
 Thus **TicTacToe/Board** and **tictactoe/board** are equivalent.

 #### The name of the binding

 The name of a given binding is also known as the name of the API prefix that defines the binding.

-The name of a binding SHOULD be unique within a given afb-daemon instance.
+The name of a binding SHOULD be unique within a given ***afb-daemon*** instance.

-For example, when a client of afb-daemon calls a URI named **foo/bar**.
-Afb-daemon extracts the prefix **foo** and the suffix **bar**. **foo** must match a binding name and **bar** a VERB attached to some method.
+For example, when a client of ***afb-daemon*** calls a URI named **foo/bar**.
+Afb-daemon extracts the prefix **foo** and the suffix **bar**. **foo** must match a binding name and **bar** has to match a VERB attached to some method.

 #### Names of methods

-Each binding exposes a set of methods that can be called by the clients of a given afb-daemon.
+Each binding exposes a set of methods that can be called by the clients of a given ***afb-daemon***.

 VERB's name attached to a given binding (API) MUST be unique within a binding.

-Bindings static declaration link VERBS to corresponding methods.
+Bindings static declaration link VERBS to the corresponding methods.
-When clients emit requests on a given API/VERB corresponding method is called by afb-daemon.
+When clients emit requests on a given API/VERB corresponding method is called by ***afb-daemon***.

 #### Initialisation function

 Binding's initialisation function serves several purposes.

-1. It allows afb-daemon to control binding version depending on initialisation function name.
+1. It allows ***afb-daemon*** to control the binding version depending on the initialisation of function name.
 As today, the only supported initialisation function is **afbBindingV1Register**.
 This identifies version "one" of bindings.

 2. It allows bindings to initialise itself.

 3. It enables names declarations: descriptions, requirements and implementations of exposed API/VERB.

 #### Functions instantiation of API/VERBs

-When an API/VERB is called, afb-daemon constructs a request object.
+When an API/VERB is called, ***afb-daemon*** constructs a request object.
 Then it passes this request object to the implementation function corresponding to requested method, this within attached API binding.

-An implementation function receives a request object that is used to: get arguments of the request, send answer, store session data.
+An implementation function receives a request object used to: get the arguments of the request, send an answer, store session data.

 A binding MUST set an answer to every received requests.

-Nevertheless it is not mandatory to set the answer before returning from API/VERB implementing function.
-This behaviour is important for asynchronous actions.
+Nevertheless, there are two implementations, *synchronous* and *asynchronous*.
 API/VERB implementation that set an answer before returning are called *synchronous implementations*.
 Those that do not systematically set an answer before returning are called *asynchronous implementations*.

 Asynchronous implementations typically launch asynchronous actions.
-They record some context at request time and provide answer to the request only at completion of asynchronous actions.
+They record some context at request time and provide an answer to the request only at completion of asynchronous actions.

 The Tic-Tac-Toe example
 -----------------------

 This part explains how to write an afb-binding.
 For the sake of being practical it uses many examples based on tic-tac-toe.
 This binding example is in *bindings/samples/tic-tac-toe.c*.

 This binding is named ***tictactoe***.